 However, in many cases, the vet makes the diagnosis of DKA at the same time as the diagnosis of diabetes mellitus.
 For these dog parents, a diabetic ketoacidosis diagnosis is a double whammy.
 They find out their dog is sick with DKA, a major, life-threatening illness.
 And at the same time, they also learn that their canine companion has a chronic medical condition, diabetes mellitus.

-I’ll explain more about diabetic ketoacidosis soon.
-But first, you need to understand the basics of diabetes mellitus in dogs (i.e. “sugar diabetes”—not to be confused with diabetes insipidus in dogs or “water diabetes”).
+We’ll get into more details about diabetic ketoacidosis soon.
+But first, it will be helpful to know the basics of diabetes mellitus in dogs (i.e. “sugar diabetes”—not to be confused with diabetes insipidus in dogs or “water diabetes”).

-In diabetic patients, one of two things happen.
+In diabetic patients, one of two things can happen.
 Sometimes the pancreas isn’t making insulin.
-Other times, the cells aren’t sensitive to the magical unlocking powers of the insulin the pancreas is making.
+Other times, the cells don’t respond to the insulin the pancreas is making.
 Either way, the end result is that the cells are starving for energy, and there is a massive buildup of glucose circulating uselessly in the bloodstream.

-Ketones, also known as ketone bodies, don’t cause any problems in small amounts or for short periods of time.
-After all, they are a normal product of breaking down fat in the body.
+Ketones, also known as ketone bodies, don’t normally cause any harm in small amounts or for short periods of time.
+They are a normal product of breaking down fat in the body.

 However, in dogs with uncontrolled diabetes, ketones keep building up.
 Ultimately, they accumulate in larger amounts than the body can handle.
-These high ketone levels in the blood lead to dangerous acid-base problems and shifts in vital electrolyte levels.
+High ketone levels in the blood can lead to dangerous acid-based problems and shifts in vital electrolyte levels.
 Plus, they worsen dehydration and cause nausea and vomiting.

 Diabetes + ketones = diabetic ketoacidosis

-The build-up of ketones in the blood is known as ketosis, which is the first part of the word “ketoacidosis.”
+The build-up of ketones in the blood is known as ketosis.
 Since ketone bodies are acids, one of the most dangerous things about ketosis is that it goes hand in hand with acidosis (i.e. blood that is too acidic).
 When you add those two problems together, you get “ketoacidosis” which is the “KA” in DKA.

-To understand why acidosis is such a problem, let’s think back to high school chemistry and biology for a minute.
 Dogs, and really all mammals, have many fail-safe mechanisms to help keep their blood at a very specific pH.
 The normal pH of a dog’s blood should generally be between 7.35 and 7.45.
-If you think about it, this is a very small range.
-It is truly a delicate balance.

 If the blood pH falls even a tiny bit outside of this normal range—becoming either too basic or too acidic—havoc ensues.
 Many vital cellular processes don’t work correctly outside of the normal pH range.
-And as a secondary effect of ketoacidosis, a dog may develop dangerous shifts in electrolytes such as potassium and phosphorus.
+And as a secondary effect of canine ketoacidosis, a dog may develop dangerous electrolyte abnormalities, including changes in potassium and phosphorus.

 What are the symptoms of diabetic ketoacidosis in dogs?

 Many of the signs of DKA on this list will overlap with the signs of diabetes mellitus.
 This makes sense since all dogs with DKA start out as diabetic.
-And then something—often a concurrent disease process or stress— pushes them into a state of diabetic ketoacidosis.
+And then stressor or concurrent disease process pushes them into a state of diabetic ketoacidosis.

 However, when compared to dogs who “just” have diabetes, the majority of dogs diagnosed with DKA are quite sick.
 And most demonstrate many more signs of severe illness.